alberto56/dcycleblog/_posts/2022-02-27-drupal-translations.md

   - /node/2022-02-27/
 ---

-So you find yourself, as one does, building a complete user interface with PHP and Javascript buildings for Drupal 9; and you'd like to delegate the translation of the front-end to a non-developer.
+So you find yourself, as one does, building a complete user interface with PHP and Javascript for Drupal 9; and you'd like to delegate the translation of the front-end to a non-developer.
 (You want the client to be empowered to change the UI strings in English or any other language; you _don't_ want to be a bottleneck for string translations).

 ### Three types of translations